Your chance to show your environmental film on the big screen!

 The entire city family—government entities, residents, businesses and community organizations—is working together on this.

-And we want to know what you’re doing to make your city greener!
+And we want to know what you’re doing to make your town or city greener!

 Zero Waste: How are you helping to meet the goal of sending ZERO waste to landfill - Reducing?
 Reusing?
 Recycling?
 Composting?